-So far nine meetings of JCIFM have been held.
-The last inspection / meeting was held on 8-12 February, 2015 in Kathmandu, Nepal in which various issues relating to inundation and flood management were discussed and decisions were taken on the works to be executed in 2015-16 on the rivers namely Kamala, Bagmati and Lalbakeya.
+So far ten meetings of JCIFM have been held.
+The last inspection / meeting was held on 6-11 December, 2015 in Kathmandu, Nepal in which various issues relating to inundation and flood management were discussed and decisions were taken on the works to be executed in 2016 on the rivers namely Kamala, Bagmati and Lalbakeya.

-8.1.4 Extension of Embankment on River Bagmati, Kamla, Lalbakeya and Khando rivers
+8.1.4 Extension of Embankment on River Bagmati, Kamla, and Lalbakeya rivers

-In order to prevent spilling of flood water from the Bagmati, the Kamla, Lalbakeya and the Khando rivers from Nepal side in the protected area in Bihar, both sides have agreed to extend the embankments along these rivers from the India-Nepal border to high grounds in Nepal with corresponding strengthening of embankments on the Indian side.
-The work relating to this aspect is under various stages of implementation.
+In order to prevent spilling of flood water from the Bagmati, the Kamla, and the Lalbakeya rivers from Nepal side in the protected area in Bihar, both sides have agreed to extend the embankments along these rivers from the India-Nepal border to high grounds in Nepal with corresponding strengthening of embankments on the Indian side.
+The amount released to Nepalese side is given in Table 8.1: